 As restrictions ease and gatherings resume, this summer will likely be a busy one.
 Many Berkeley County families are eager to make up for the fun they missed last summer, cramming their calendars with picnics and pool days.

 COVID-19 is less of a threat this summer, but enjoying fun in the sun is not without its risks – especially when food is involved.
 While bacteria won’t likely receive an invitation to your outdoor shindig, these party crashers are sure to make an appearance if food is not kept at the proper temperature.
 In fact, foodborne illness affects about one in six Americans each year, according to the CDC.

-Our team at West Law Firm would like to offer a few tips for staying safe during picnics and backyard barbecues.
+Our team of experienced premises liability attorneys at West Law Firm would like to offer a few tips for staying safe during picnics and backyard barbecues.

 1. Chill out.

 Here’s a good rule of thumb: Cold food should not sit out for more than two hours after serving (or one hour for outdoor temperatures over 90 degrees).
 This applies to many chilled side dishes that are popular at picnics, like macaroni salad, potato salad, deviled eggs and sliced watermelon.